 Vim Editor Configuration

-A set of Vim files are provided, one for general editing, as well as a configuration file for a number of major open source projects like WordPress, Drupal, CodeIgniter, Zend Framework.
+A set of Vim files are provided, one for general editing, as well as a configuration file for a number of major open source projects like WordPress, Drupal, Laravel, and CodeIgniter.
 A number of utility commands to make your command line experience little easier, a little better.

 It was designed in part, with the hope of minimizing the duplication across individual dotfiles projects.
 Several utility functions are included, as well as multiple vimrc files to help web developers